dovetail-genomics/capture/docs/source/fastq_to_bam.rst

 Alignment
 +++++++++

-Now that you have a genome file, index file and a reference fasta file you are all set to align your captured Micro-C\ :sup:`®` \ or Omni-C\ :sup:`®` \ library to the reference.
+Now that you have a genome file, index file and a reference fasta file, you are all set to align your captured Micro-C\ :sup:`®` \ or Omni-C\ :sup:`®` \ library to the reference.
 Please note the specific settings that are needed to map mates independently and for optimal results with our proximity library reads.

-To replicate the output files generated in this workflow, please use the NSC replica 1 fastq files from our :ref:`capture Data Sets section<DATASETS>`, for your convenience reference file is also included. if you're using your own fastq files, the results will be different from the example outputs displayed here.
+To replicate the output files generated in this workflow, please use the NSC replica 1 fastq files from our :ref:`capture Data Sets section<DATASETS>`.
+For your convenience, the reference file is also included.
+If you are using your own fastq files, the results will be different from the example outputs displayed here.

 .. csv-table::